Milperra massacre: Prelude

 Police believe that the war began over turf, drugs or a combination of both.
 The clubs had a no drugs policy and Colin "Caesar" Campbell, Sergeant-at-Arms of both Comanchero chapters and Sergeant-at-Arms of the Bandidos after they were patched over, points to the acrimony of the split as the sole reason.
 According to Campbell, in late 1983, one of his brothers and another Comanchero had called on another member and caught the Comancheros' president (and founder) William George "Jock" Ross, in a compromising position with the member's wife.
 As Sergeant-at-Arms, he ordered Ross to face charges of breaking one of the ten club rules.
 (Note: Comanchero Club Rule 4: "Any member found guilty of screwing another member's Ol' Lady, or taking advantage of a rift between them for future conning up, will be thrown out") If found guilty, Ross would have been expelled from the club.
 Ross failed to appear at the first two meetings and after arriving at the third, simply announced that the club would be split into two chapters and walked out.
 Those who supported bringing charges against Ross, the six Campbell brothers, the three McElwaine brothers, Anthony "Snodgrass" Spencer (Snoddy) and Charles "Charlie" Sciberras remained at the Birchgrove clubhouse that overlooked Yurulbin Park while Ross and the remaining Comancheros set up a new clubhouse in Harris Park.

 During the club's 1983 Christmas run fighting broke out between the two chapters, prompting the Birchgrove chapter to break away and form a new club.
 Spencer had visited several outlaw clubs in America two years earlier and remembered how much respect U.S. Bandidos showed to him, so he contacted their National President Ronnie Hodge.
 After much correspondence, he received approval to form the first Australian Bandidos chapter and become its national president.
 The new Bandidos members then incinerated their Comanchero colours in a ceremonial act.
 Clubhouse attacks and other violence continued until August when Campbell alleged that Spencer and Ross "declared war" in a phone call.

-Battle
+Fight

-An advertisement for a British motorcycle club swap meet was placed in a few local press releases, to be held at the Viking Tavern, with a scheduled start at 10:00 a.m. on Sunday, 2 September 1984.
-On that day at around 1:00 p.m., 19 armed Comancheros entered the car park of the Viking Tavern during the swap meet and took up positions in hiding.
-Using walkie-talkies for communication, Comanchero leader "Jock" Ross, a military enthusiast, intended to stand in the open to give the appearance he was alone, hoping to draw the Bandidos into a pincer movement that was based on the "Bullhorn Ambush" that he read had been used in the Anglo-Zulu War.
-He was distracted by the presence of members of a rival club the Mobshitters and went to the back of the tavern to ensure they were not going to get involved.
+A British motorcycle club swap meet, advertised in the local press, was held at the Viking Tavern from 10:00 a.m. on Sunday, 2 September 1984.
+Around 1:00 p.m., 19 armed Comanchero members entered the tavern car park and hid.
+Using walkie-talkies for communication, Comanchero leader "Jock" Ross, a military enthusiast, planned to stand in the open to draw the Bandido members into a pincer movement based on the "Bullhorn Ambush" used in the Anglo-Zulu War.
+Members of another rival club, the Mobshitters, were present and Ross went to the back of the tavern to ensure they would not get involved.